 Department Head: Ms. Fall Ferguson, MA, JD

-The Health Education program reflects a cutting-edge understanding of theory and practice in health education from a holistic perspective, integrating body, mind, spirit, and community with a focus on promoting wellness.
+The Health Education program at John F. Kennedy University reflects a cutting-edge understanding of theory and practice in health education from a holistic perspective, integrating body, mind, spirit, and community with a focus on promoting wellness.

-The Health Education program offers a 59-unit Master of Arts in Health Education at the Pleasant Hill campus which strives to develop a cadre of health educators who promote and embody a holistic vision of health both professionally and personally, acting from the highest values, including:
+The Health Education program offers a 59-unit Master of Arts in Health Education at the Pleasant Hill campus.
+This Master's degree program strives to develop a cadre of health educators who promote and embody a holistic vision of health, both professionally and personally, that includes: